 The waterfalls at Iguazu will completely blow you away.
 They are the most spectacular waterfalls in the world, easily beating out Victoria and Niagara.
 Even Eleanor Roosevelt herself famously uttered the words “poor Niagara” when she saw Iguazu.

 It’s really worth taking two days to visit both the Brazilian side and the Argentine side if you can, as they each offer different experiences.
 Most of the falls are on the Argentine side of the border.
 This means that, from the Brazil side, you have spectacular panoramic views of the falls from across the river.

 On the Argentine side, you really have the chance to get up close and personal with the falls and experience all their might and power.
 The Garganta del Diablo is the deepest and highest of the falls and is a highlight for many visitors.

 Carnival in Rio de Janeiro, Brazil (Carnaval do Rio de Janeiro in Portuguese) is definitely one of those bucket list experiences and it was certainly on mine.
 It is without a doubt one of the biggest carnivals in the world with a crazy amount of people out on the street every day of the carnival.
 Think more than 1 million people out on the streets each and every day for the 5-day festival.

-Occurring before Lent each year the carnival has amazing organized parades in the Sambadrone, which was one of the most ostentatious displays my husband and I have ever seen.
+Occurring before Lent each year the carnival has amazingly organized parades in the Sambadrone, which was one of the most ostentatious displays my husband and I have ever seen.
 Street parties, known as Blocos are also crazy in their own right and definitely worth a look.
-Even, as a couple traveling Brazil, we enjoyed Carnival but as a young 20 something single, I am sure Carnival would be a whole different experience.
+Even, as a couple travelling Brazil, we enjoyed Carnival but as a young 20-something single, I am sure Carnival would be a whole different experience.